Visit Chiloé Island, Chile

 It is possible to stay overnight on this remote archipelago, and over recent years several charming boutique properties have opened up.
 Travel with your local guide or rent a car to explore the island, perhaps visiting a penguin colony and stopping for lunch to try some of Chiloé’s renowned oysters.
 One thing you can be fairly sure of where Chiloé is concerned; it will very likely be raining, so bring your waterproofs!

-Suggested itineraries featuring Chiloé Island
+Suggested itinerary featuring Chiloé Island

 This sample itinerary will give you an idea of what is possible when you travel in Chiloé Island, and showcases routes we know work particularly well.
 Treat this as inspiration, because your trip will be created uniquely by one of our specialists.